CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_PORTAL_PortalOverview.md

 ## Homepage
-The homepage of the portal provides an introduction to explain the policies of the customer.
+The omepage of the open data portal contains an introductory description of what can be found on the portal.
+In addition, this page often contains more information about which organizations publish data on the portal and general terms and conditions may be described.
+In addition, contact details of the managing organization can be found.

 ![imageStyle: Dataplatform Portal](assets/Dataplatform/PortalOverview/dataplatform_PORTAL_PortalHome.png)